Why don’t all the kindergartners come to school on the first day?

 Where should I shop for uniforms?

 Collinswood students wear navy bottoms and white or navy polo tops (or navy collared dresses for girls).
 You may also want to purchase a navy blue or gray sweatshirt or sweater, as well as navy leggings if your daughter wears skirts, because other colors aren’t allowed.
-You should send your child to school in tennis shoes.
+Socks and hair accessories should also be white or navy.
+Please send your child to school in tennis shoes.
 (Get Velcro if he or she can’t tie them yet.)
-You can find uniforms just about everywhere these days, but here are some ideas: The Land’s End store inside Sears (more expensive but seem to last longer, and they also sell polo shirts with the Collinswood logo), Target, Famous Mart, Old Navy and Walmart.
+You can find uniforms just about everywhere these days, but here are some ideas: Land’s End (more expensive but seem to last longer, and they also sell polo shirts with the Collinswood logo), Target, Famous Mart, Old Navy and Walmart.
 The PTA also sells used uniforms for $1 apiece at different events in the fall.

 Where can my child get a Friday t-shirt?

 On Fridays only, the students can wear Collinswood logo T-shirts.
-The PTA will be selling those t-shirts at the Kindergarten Cookie Crunch on Saturday, Aug.
-26 and also at the kindergarten Meet-The-Teacher event.
+The PTA will be selling those t-shirts at the Kindergarten Cookie Crunch and also at the kindergarten Meet-The-Teacher event.

 What is the PTA and what does it do?

 The PTA is group of parents and teachers who care deeply about our students and their education.
-In addition to raising money to buy the supplies our teachers need, they host family events, help our neediest families, run a reading buddies program, beautify our campus and more.
-They have two main fundraisers.
-One is a straight donation program that runs both in the fall and in the spring called Invest in Your Child.
-The other is a sales fundraiser in the fall called Club’s Choice.
-The PTA has found that while some families love selling dozens of items to help our school, other families prefer to simply give a monetary gift.
+In addition to raising money to buy the supplies our teachers need, we host family events, help our neediest families, run a reading buddies program, beautify our campus and more.
+We have one main fundraisers called Invest in Your Child.
+It's a straight donation program, and 100% of the proceeds are invested in our school.

 Should I be a room parent?
 (YES!)